Reed’s (NYSE:REED) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Reed’s (NYSE:REED – Get Rating) in a research report report published on Saturday morning.
-The firm issued a sell rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Reed’s (NYSE:REED – Get Rating) in a research report issued on Monday.
+The firm set a “sell” rating on the stock.

 Reed’s Company Profile